x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 - In the EAC, select each of the mailboxes that you bulk edited and then click **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.gif) to view the property or feature that you changed.

-- In the Exchange Management Shell, use the **Get-Mailbox** cmdlet to verify the changes.
-One advantage of using the Shell is that you can view multiple properties for multiple mailboxes.
+- In Exchange Online PowerShell, use the **Get-Mailbox** cmdlet to verify the changes.
+One advantage of using Exchange Online PowerShell is that you can view multiple properties for multiple mailboxes.
 For example, say you used the bulk edit feature in the EAC to enable the archive mailbox and assign a retention policy to all users in your organization.
 To verify these changes, you could run the following command:

   ```
   Get-Mailbox -ResultSize unlimited -Filter {(RecipientTypeDetails -eq 'UserMailbox')} | fl Name,ArchiveDatabase,RetentionPolicy